|

 French used to be his second language, it is now a little rusty.

-of San Francisco each year, as a participant in the Alcatraz SharkFest,
+of San Francisco as a participant in the Alcatraz SharkFest, and

 When asked how